mariemendes/Upvote-project/README.md

 This project is a React-based application designed to implement a customizable upvote system with reusable components.
 The main objective is to create an upvote feature that toggles between two states—selected and not-selected—with clear visual indicators and efficient state management.

-Initially, the project required only three containers, but I expanded it by adding several new features.
-These include:
+Initially, the project required only three containers, but I expanded it by adding new features:

 - An "Add Container" button, allowing users to dynamically add as many containers as needed.
 - A "Reset All" button, enabling users to reset all containers and upvotes to their default state.